robin-mat/IA_Connect_Four/README.md

 AI for solving a power 4 in which the current player does not see the opponent's moves

-## Readme in creation

-### This project aims to implement and attempt to solve a Secret variant of Connect 4
+## This project aims to implement and attempt to solve a Secret variant of Connect 4
 *Each player sees his own tokens, but not his opponents, until one of his tokens is stacked on top .*
 <table>
 <tr>